-Even though Maya poetry recitation received universal acclamation but there were some doyens of literature who criticized it for being "less than satisfactory".
+Even though Maya poetry recitation received universal acclamation, yet there were some doyens of literature who criticized it for being "less than satisfactory".
 Angelou recognized that although "On the Pulse of Morning" was a better "public poem" than a "great poem", her goal of conveying the message of unity was accomplished.
 Poet David Lehman agreed, stating that although it fulfilled its theatrical and political objectives, the poem was "not very memorable".
 Poet Sterling D. Plumpp found Angelou's performance "brilliant", but was "not as enthusiastic about it as a text."

 "On the Pulse of Morning" is a poem filled with messages of hope and endurance.
 It makes you feel motivated and hopeful.
 This poem is a clarion call to change our ways, and actually makes us realize how and why we need to change.
-It gives us hope that, despite how damaging our behavior has been, we can still change it.
-And begin to have positive impacts on our world and other people.
-This poem makes us feel strong and brave, because it portrays stark reality.
+It gives us hope that no matter how damaging our behavior has been, we can still change it.
+And as a literary piece it has positive impact on our ways of thinking.
+One admirer said, "this poem makes me feel strong and brave, because it portrays stark reality."